Cu3PO42/KeySAVe-Documentation/dumping/battle-videos.md

 ## Set Up

 You can store up to 100 battle videos per game on your SD card.
 Each of them is stored in a *slot*.
 You have to break the encryption for each slot separately and you can only decrypt slots that you have a key for.
+However creating that key is a one time process (per slot).
 The game will always use the lowest available slot, so make sure to only use the slots you have broken.

 A key will always be able to decrypt your own party, but it may or may not be able to decrypt your opponent's Pokémon at the same time.
 This depends on whether your opponent has followed the following steps as well during the creation of the key.

-During the following steps you will be asked to access your battle vidoes, they're stored in one of the following folders on your SD card, where an asterisk means 'any folder':
+During the following steps you will be asked to access your battle videos, they're stored in one of the following folders on your SD card, where an asterisk means 'any folder':

 Game|Folder
 --|--